yihui/yihui.org/content/tinytex/_index.md

 ```

 That is all for an average user.
 Read [the FAQ page](/tinytex/faq/) if you wish to know more technical details about TinyTeX.

+## Acknowledgements

+I'd like to thank the TeX Live team for the great work, without which TinyTeX wouldn't be possible.
+I'm particularly grateful that they offered the options to remove source code and documentation from the installation.

+I cannot thank [Peng Zhao](http://www.pzhao.org) and [Miao Yu](https://yufree.cn) enough for their extremely careful and patient [testing](https://d.cosx.org/d/419672) as well as the very useful feedback.
+Several other users also helped test the beta version, including [Carl Boettiger](https://www.carlboettiger.info), [TC](http://tc.rbind.io), [Ce Gao](https://github.com/gaocegege), and [Xiangyun Huang](https://github.com/XiangyunHuang).